 - The Doane University Archives, a division of the library under the direction of the librarian and the archivist, is the repository for records having research or historical or legal value and includes records transferred to its custody.

-- The College Archives also contains professional and personal manuscripts of the academic and administrative staffs and records of faculty and student organizations that may be given to the College for preservation and use.
+- The University Archives also contains professional and personal manuscripts of the academic and administrative staffs and records of faculty and student organizations that may be given to the University for preservation and use.

 - Non-current Doane University institutional records of permanent, historical, legal, or administrative value shall not be discarded or destroyed.
 Records of this nature should be transferred to the custody of the Archives, or to the vaults in the Business Office or Archives as appears to be necessary.
 Records of confidential nature may be so marked and sealed for a specified length of time.

-- Records produced by any agency or employee of Doane University in the transaction of College business become College property.
-Records shall be defined as, and may include, all documents, correspondence, accounts, files, manuscripts, publications, photographs, video or audio tapes, computer disks or files, drawings or other material bearing upon the functions of the College or its officers and employees.
+- Records produced by any agency or employee of Doane University in the transaction of University business become University property.
+Records shall be defined as, and may include, all documents, correspondence, accounts, files, manuscripts, publications, photographs, video or audio tapes, computer disks or files, drawings or other material bearing upon the functions of the University or its officers and employees.
 The Intellectual Property Ownership Policy (p.
-II-37; login required) passed by the faculty in April 2007 shall take precedence.
-All other records may be moved to the College archives.
+100) passed by the faculty in April 2007 shall take precedence.
+All other records may be moved to the University archives.

 - A Library/Archives staff member shall accompany patrons to the Archives to assist in locating materials.
 Use of the materials from Doane University Archives is restricted to the physical library building.
 Exceptions may be made by the staff member in charge in the case of well-known patrons with a legitimate need to remove the material to another building, in which case circulation should be for the shortest practicable time period.